Manufactured Solutions for an Electromagnetic Slot Model: Introduction

 Code verification plays an important role in establishing the credibility of results from computational physics simulations by assessing the correctness of the implementation of the underlying numerical methods~\cite{roache_1998,knupp_2022,oberkampf_2010}.
-The discretization of differential, integral, or integro-differential equations incurs some truncation error, and thus the approximate solutions produced from the discretized equations will incur an associated discretization error.
+Differential, integral, and integro-differential equations may be solved exactly only in special cases.
+In the general case, the integral and differential operators must be approximated by discrete operators to yield a tractable system of equations.
+The difference between the discrete and continuous operators is the truncation error.
+As a result of the truncation error, even if the discretized equations are solved exactly, the resulting solution will only approximately satisfy the original continuous equations, introducing a discretization error -- the difference between the solution to the discrete equations and the solution to the continuous equations.
 If the discretization error tends to zero as the discretization is refined, the consistency of the code is verified~\cite{roache_1998}.
 This may be taken a step further by examining not only consistency, but the rate at which the error decreases as the discretization is refined, thereby verifying the order of accuracy of the discretization scheme.
 The correctness of the numerical-method implementation may then be verified by comparing the expected and observed orders of accuracy obtained from numerous test cases with known solutions.

 To measure the discretization error, a known solution is required to compare with the discrete solution.
 Exact solutions are generally limited and may not sufficiently exercise the capabilities of the code.
 Therefore, manufactured solutions~\cite{roache_2001} are a popular alternative, permitting the construction of arbitrarily complex problems with known solutions.
-Through the method of manufactured solutions (MMS), a solution is manufactured and substituted directly into the governing equations to yield a residual term, which is added as a source term to coerce the solution to the manufactured solution.
+Through the method of manufactured solutions (MMS), a solution is manufactured and substituted directly into the governing equations to yield a residual term, which is added as a source term to the governing equations.
+These modified equations are consequently satisfied by the manufactured solution, allowing the discretization error to be evaluated.

 For code verification, integral equations yield an additional challenge.
 While analytical differentiation is straightforward, analytical integration is not always possible.
 Therefore, the residual source term arising from the manufactured solution may not be representable in closed form, and its implementation may incur its own numerical errors.
 Furthermore, for the EFIE, MFIE, and CFIE, the aforementioned (nearly) singular integrals can further complicate the numerical evaluation of the source term.
 Therefore, many of the benefits associated with MMS are lost when applied straightforwardly to these integral equations.